 Here is a link to a time lapse video of the raising of the entire truss structure by Vermont Timber Works!

 PROJECT MANAGER AND ARCHITECTS St. Michael is working with construction management firm Petra Construction Corp. (www.petraconstruction.com), of New Haven, CT, to facilitate the renovation.
 Petra is an award-winning building construction firm with substantial experience on projects throughout New England.
 The firm is helping us plan, coordinate, budget, supervise and manage the construction, and will be responsible for bringing the project to a successful completion.
 John Brice and Barbara Geddis of Geddis Architects are working with St. Michael Parish on the project.
 Geddis (www.geddisarchitects.com) of Southport, CT, is an award-winning studio which has done extensive work throughout southern New England.
-They are very experienced in timber frame design and have partnered on many projects with Vermont Timber Works (www.vermonttimberworks.com), the company which is supplying the truss system for the renovation.
+They are very experienced in timber frame design and have partnered on many projects with Vermont Timber Works (www.vermonttimberworks.com), the company which supplied the truss system for the renovation.

 ORIGINAL DECORATION OF THE CHURCH UNCOVERED

 Along with structural integrity and efficiency being key factors in the renovation, one of the goals of the St. Michael project is restoration with an eye to the beautiful designs and finishes that graced the church in the past.